For working notaries · Read time 6 min

 You tell the system: which days you're available, what hours those days, which zip codes you'll travel to, and which job types you'll accept (general mobile, loan signings, remote, hospital, bedside).
 You can change any of this at any time, and it takes effect immediately for new job offers.

-If you need to pause entirely (vacation, illness, busy season at your other work), there's a "go inactive" toggle in your dashboard.
+If you need to pause entirely (vacation, illness, busy season at your other work), flip your "available now" toggle off — you're offline until you flip it back.
 No notice required, no minimum activity to maintain status.

 05 · Protections